midimaster21b/CIS-452_Token_Ring_Simulator/DESIGN.md

 # Design Decisions

 1. Limit message body length to an amount specified by the constant MESSAGE_MAX_BODY_LENGTH and the message header to an amount specified by the constant MESSAGE_MAX_HEADER_LENGTH.
 These constants are defined in the message library.
 1. The user admin interface is separate from the token ring node output.
-The output for all token ring nodes is an output file, while the main admin process uses standard output and standard input.
+The standard output for all token ring nodes is redirected to an output file, while the main admin process uses standard output and standard input.
 This prevents the screen from filling up while the user is using the admin interface.
 1. Upon recognizing a successfully sent message from the current node, a blank token is passed to the next node.
 This prevents any one node from monopolizing the networks bandwidth.
 1. A quit keyword can be used to exit the program at any time.
 1. The admin process sends messages to children processes using a pipe for each specific node.
 These pipes are stored in the admin_pipes variable.